jgraph/www.diagrams.net-source/doc/faq/mass-import-gliffy-confluence-server.md

 title: Mass import Gliffy diagrams to draw.io in Confluence Server
 layout: page
 faq: true
-categories: [Confluence Server, Gliffy, Import]
+categories: [Confluence Data Center and Server, Gliffy, Import]
 ---

 The mass Gliffy import converts all Gliffy diagrams on all pages (or selected spaces) to draw.io diagrams.
 Both the current Gliffy JSON format and legacy XML formats are supported.